List of Brentford F.C. players (25–99 appearances): Players

 Scottish half back Arthur Charlton was described as "probably the club's first great player" for his six years with Brentford in the 1890s.

 Forward Oakey Field scored 40 goals in 36 appearances in the late 19th century.

-A rare success in the forward line during the late 1900s, Adam Bowman scored 25 goals in 44 appearances in two spells with the club.

 The first New Zealander to play for Brentford, Reginald Boyne scored 23 goals in 50 appearances during the first two seasons of competitive football following the First World War.

 Outside left Jack Cartmell made 66 appearances between 1919 and 1921 and later gave the club nearly 30 years' service as a trainer.

 In May 1921, full back Jimmy Hodson became the oldest player to represent Brentford in a Football League match, aged 40 years, 8 months, 2 days.

 Harry King was the leading goalscorer in the club's debut season in the Football League and the first Brentford player to score a league hat-trick.

 Harry Morris' 30 goals in 63 appearances were a rare cause for cheer during Brentford's early seasons in the Football League.

 One of the most prolific goalscorers in Brentford history, Jack Phillips scored 22 goals in 29 appearances before being sold in September 1928.

 Jimmy Hill (seen left) began his professional playing career with Brentford and later became a manager and a broadcaster.

 Former England international forward Tommy Lawton served as the Brentford's player-manager between January and September 1953.

 Scottish wing half Matt Crowe was a vital cog in Brentford's midfield between 1962 and 1964.

 Former England international Steve Perryman joined in 1986 and soon took over as player-manager.

 Former Republic of Ireland international Chris Hughton was a part of Brentford's 1991–92 Third Division title-winning team.